Effective Communication & Actionable Feedback: Cracking The Managerial Code

-In this edition of the ‘CEO Insights,’ we have Mr. Atul Edlabadkar, Vice President, R&D & Chennai Site Leader at Genesys Telecom Labs India Pvt.
-Ltd. In his conversation with Mr. Rahul Mahajan, Country-Lead of Great Manager Awards, he shares with us his approach and vision he looks forward to as a leader.
+In this edition of the ceo Insights, we have Atul Edlabadkar, Vice President, R&D & Chennai Site Leader - Genesys Telecom Labs India Pvt.
+Ltd..
+In his conversation with Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: What is your leadership style?
 And what are some of the do’s and don’ts when it comes to working with you?

 Atul: My leadership style is a combination of various things and whatever works in a particular situation.
 To share an example – During our team growth in India when we reached a stage where we had the critical mass, we felt the need to establish employee led forums to drive engagement and CSR activities and I ensured that I am present and supported all those initiatives and events.
 One can say that this is leading by example, attribute of servant leadership style.

 Another aspect of my style is Coaching – helping or guiding the people closely working with me.
 This involves connecting with people not only at a professional level but at the personnel level and this interpersonal relationship helps both ways.

 Rahul: If you were to go back ten years, what would be some of the leadership lessons you would give to your younger self?